IPAW 2020 Preprint: Efficient Computation of Provenance for Query Result Exploration: Abstract

 \section{Abstract}

-Users typically interact with a database by asking queries and examining results provided by the database system.
-We refer to the user examining the results of a query and asking follow-up questions as {\em query result exploration}.
-Our work builds on two decades of database community research on provenance.
-One of the contributions of this paper is that we identify constraints in the context of query result exploration that have previously been unexplored in provenance research.
-These constraints are useful in optimizing performance and thus improving the user experience during query result exploration.
+Users typically interact with a database by asking queries and examining the results.
+We refer to the user examining the query results and asking follow-up questions as {\em query result exploration}.
+Our work builds on two decades of provenance research useful for {\em query result exploration}.
+Three approaches for computing provenance have been described in the literature: lazy, eager, and hybrid.
+We investigate lazy and eager approaches that utilize constraints that we have identified in the context of query result exploration, as well as novel hybrid approaches.
+For the TPC-H benchmark, these constraints are applicable to 19 out of the 22 queries, and result in a better performance for all queries that have a join.
+Furthermore, the performance benefits from our approaches are significant, sometimes several orders of magnitude.